intuitive-devops/aiops/README.md

 # aiops

-The compendium of resources for docker-based AiOps.
+The compendium of resources for podman-based AiOps.
+A living project designed to encompass [ideal](https://github.com/cartheur/ideal) and its [construct](https://github.com/cartheur/ideal-forth).

 ### Open initiatives

+_Smoking barrels_

 * Next step is to check on the deployment.
 * Where is the metrical data from Prometheus?